Zen-Tim/zen-trading-drills/README.md

 }
 ```

 Each item gets a stable ID so progress tracking doesn't break when items are reordered or renamed.
+The `migrations` field handles ID remapping when items are renamed/merged/deleted.

 ---